-Prior to FY 2013, the ADHS was a cost-to-complete program (i.e., funding was provided over time to complete the approved initial construction/upgrading of the system) authorized by Section 201 of the Appalachian Regional Development Act of 1965.
+Prior to fiscal year (FY) 2013, the ADHS was a cost-to-complete program (i.e., funding was provided over time to complete the approved initial construction/upgrading of the system) authorized by Section 201 of the Appalachian Regional Development Act of 1965.
 The Moving Ahead for Progress in the 21st Century Act (MAP-21) (Pub.
-L. No. 112-141) did not provide dedicated funding for the ADHS, but did make ADHS activities eligible under the NHPP and STBG programs.
+L. No. 112-141) did not provide dedicated funding for the ADHS but did make ADHS activities eligible under the NHPP and STBG programs.
 The Fixing America's Surface Transportation (FAST) Act (Pub.
-L. 114-94) provided states through FY 2050 the authority to select a state share of up to 100 percent for the cost of constructing highways and access roads on the ADHS.
+L. No. 114-94) provided states through FY 2050 the authority to select a state share of up to 100 percent for the cost of constructing highways and access roads on the ADHS.
 The Appalachian Regional Commission (ARC) has programmatic oversight responsibilities, which include approval of the location of the corridors and of state-generated estimates of the cost to complete the ADHS.
 The FHWA has project-level oversight responsibilities for the ADHS program.
-If the location, scope, and character of proposed ADHS projects are in agreement with the latest approved cost-to-complete estimate and all state requirements have been satisfied, FHWA authorizes the work with the

-ADHS, STBG, and/or NHPP funds.
+If the location, scope, and character of proposed ADHS projects are in agreement with the latest approved cost-tocomplete estimate and all state requirements have been satisfied, FHWA authorizes the work with the ADHS, STBG, and/or NHPP funds.
 FHWA provides oversight for the design and construction of the ADHS (23 USC 106(g)(5)(B)).

-The Federal Lands Access Program (FLAP) was established under the MAP-21 and continued under the Fixing America's Surface Transportation (FAST) Act (Pub.
+The Federal Lands Access Program (FLAP) was established under the MAP-21 and continued under the FAST Act (Pub.
 L. No. 114-94) (23 USC 204).
-The program makes funds available for projects that provide access to, are adjacent to, or are located within federal lands.
-Priority is given to projects accessing high-use federal recreation sites or federal economic generators, as identified by the Secretaries of the appropriate state land management agencies.
+The program makes funds available for transportation projects on federal lands access transportation facilities located on or adjacent to, or that provide access to federal lands.
+Priority is given to projects accessing high-use federal recreation sites or federal economic generators, as identified by the secretaries of the appropriate federal land management agencies.